NGDeveloper125/CompaDecimal/README.md

 ```

 #### `FromStr trait`
-- Attempting to create a `CompaDecimal` object with the value set to the `value` parameter.
+- Using the FromStr trait to parse an str to compa object with the str as the compa object's value.
+- Returns CompaDecimalError if str contains invalid chars.
 - **Example 1**:
 ```rust
 let compa: CompaDecimal = "123asd".parses().unwrap();